Bajtii/ASEA_IRB6/ASEA_IRB6_Online_Simulation_Program/README.md

 # 🧠 System Architecture

-The project consists of several main modules responsible for robot simulation and motion planning.
+The project consists of modules responsible for robot simulation and motion planning.

 ---